bshp/passwdhk/README.md

 =======
 The default settings set error logging on and file paths to C:\WINDOWS\System32\LogFiles .
 Modify the reg file accordingly.

-Dictionary Matching (Alpha - Work in progress)
+HaveIBeenPwned and Dictionary Matching (Alpha - Work in progress)
 ===================
+There is an (alpha) Pre-Change Script, preChangeFilter.ps1
+(a) Can be set to check pwned passwords and email using the https://haveibeenpwned.com/ API services
-There is an alpha preChangeScript to check against a defined wordlist, can be wirldcard matching, any password containing the disallowed value or whole word matching.
+(b) Check against a defined wordlist, can be wildcard matching, any password containing the disallowed value or whole word matching
+(c) If you user email found by haveibeenpwned send an email alert/notification

 Log Levels
 ==========